-- a full distribution to children on the participant's death and the participant has the option of rolling over his qualified plan benefits to an IRA that is not so restrictive, the participant should consider doing so (although the recent PPA provisions fix this problem).
-Note, however, the different Roth conversion rule for beneficiaries who inherit a qualified plan versus beneficiaries who inherit a traditional IRA.
-See Roth IRAs at Exhibit 20. - C. Single Participant, No Children, Charitable Intent: Designate Charity As Direct Beneficiary.
-If the participant has a charitable intent, he should designate one or more charities as the beneficiary of his retirement plans.
-The most efficient and tax effective way to do this is to designate the charity directly in the beneficiary designation (and not to make a pecuniary gift in the Will or Living Trust Agreement to charity that might be satisfied with other assets or with retirement plan proceeds that are paid to the estate or trust first). - 1.
-Charity Is Not A Designated Beneficiary But No Longer Adversely Affects Participant.
+As already noted, many qualified plans have more restrictive rules than otherwise allowed by federal law and require immediate distribution of the entire balance in the participant's retirement plan to children and other non-spouse beneficiaries.
+If the participant's qualified plan requires a full distribution to children on the participant's death and the participant has the option of rolling over his qualified plan benefits to an IRA that is not so restrictive, the participant should consider doing so during his life (although, with the passage of the Pension Protection Act, this is no longer that crucial).
+Note also, however, the different Roth conversion rule for beneficiaries who inherit a qualified plan versus beneficiaries who inherit a traditional IRA.
+See Roth IRAs at Exhibit 18.
+This difference may weigh in favor of the participant remaining in the qualified plan.

+C. Single Participant, No Children, Charitable Intent: Designate Charity As Direct Beneficiary Upon Death.

+If the participant has a charitable intent, he should designate one or more charities as the beneficiary of his retirement plan.
+The most efficient and tax effective way to do this is to designate the charity directly in the beneficiary designation form (and not to make a pecuniary gift in the Will or Living Trust Agreement to charity that might be satisfied with other assets or with retirement plan proceeds that are paid to the estate or trust first).

+1. Charity Is Not A Designated Beneficiary But No Longer Adversely Affects Participant.

 A charity is not a designated beneficiary for purposes of the minimum distribution rules.
-However, this does not make a difference in the lifetime distributions to the participant under the new rules, so it is no longer disadvantageous for the participant to name a charity as the beneficiary of his retirement plan. - 2.
-Charity As One Of Multiple Beneficiaries: Use Separate Accounts.
-If the participant also wants to designate individuals as beneficiaries of any of his retirement benefits, he should consider utilizing separate accounts (i.e., separate IRAs) or segregated shares so as not to penalize his individual beneficiaries after his death.
-However, if he fails to create separate accounts before death, it appears that, under the new rules, they can be created after death, or the charity can be "cashed out" before the DB determination date, so that the individual beneficiaries can use the oldest designated beneficiary's non-recalculated life expectancy for determining minimum required distributions (or each DB's life expectancy with respect to his/her separate account if separate accounts for the individual beneficiaries are able to be established in time). - 3.
-Estate Tax Result: Charitable Deduction.
-The value of the participant's retirement plan benefits passing to charity upon his death should qualify for the estate tax charitable deduction, thus eliminating estate tax on that transfer.
+However, this does not make a difference in the lifetime distributions to the participant under the new rules, so it is no longer disadvantageous for a living participant to name a charity as the beneficiary of his retirement plan.

+2. Charity As One Of Multiple Beneficiaries: Use Separate Accounts.

+If the participant also wants to designate human beings as beneficiaries of his qualified plan or IRA, he should consider utilizing separate accounts (i.e., separate IRAs) or segregated shares to make things easier for his individual beneficiaries after his death.
+However, if he fails to create separate accounts before death, under the new rules, the charitable beneficiary can be "cashed out" before the DB Determination Date, so that only human beings remain as beneficiaries on that date.
+Then, the individual beneficiaries can use the oldest designated beneficiary's non-recalculated life expectancy for determining minimum required distributions post-death, or, if separate accounts for the individual beneficiaries are established in time, then each DB of each separate account can use his/her own life expectancy to calculate post-death MRDs with respect to his/her account.
+The beneficiary designation should be set up in a way that allows the charitable beneficiary to be cashed out early.
+See, e.g., Exhibit 14 attached.
+Or, if separate accounts are created before the DB Determination Date, then the charity will no longer be a beneficiary of the separate accounts established for the individual beneficiaries.

+3. Estate Tax Result: Charitable Deduction.

+The value of the participant's retirement plan benefits passing to charity upon the participant's death should qualify for the estate tax charitable deduction, thus eliminating estate tax on that transfer.